Champaign, Illinois: Location

 According to the 2021 census gazetteer files, Champaign has a total area of 23.14 sqmi, of which 22.99 sqmi (or 99.37%) is land and 0.15 sqmi (or 0.63%) is water.

 Champaign is a city in central Illinois and is located on relatively high ground, providing sources to the Kaskaskia River to the west, and the Embarras River to the south.
 Downtown Champaign drains into Boneyard Creek, which feeds the Saline Branch of the Salt Fork Vermilion River.

 Champaign shares a border with the neighboring city of Urbana; together they are home to the University of Illinois.
-Champaign, Urbana, and the bordering village of Savoy form the Champaign-Urbana Metropolitan Area also known as Champaign-Urbana.
-It may also be colloquially known as the "Twin Cities" or Chambana.
+Champaign, Urbana, and the bordering village of Savoy form the Champaign–Urbana Metropolitan Area, also known as "Champaign–Urbana".
+It may also be colloquially known as the "Twin Cities", "Chambana" or "Shampoo–Banana".

 Climate

 The city has a humid continental climate, typical of the Midwestern United States, with hot summers and cold, moderately snowy winters.
 Temperatures exceed 90 °F (32.2 °C) on an average of 24 days per year, and typically fall below 0 °F (−17.8 °C) on six nights annually.
 The record high temperature in Champaign was 109 °F (42.8 °C) in 1954, and the record low was −25 °F (−31.7 °C), recorded on four separate occasions − in 1899, 1905, 1994 and 1999.